- Purchase the complete Expat Arrivals Oman Guide (PDF)

 Public healthcare in Oman

 Omani nationals and those from member countries of the Cooperation Council for the Arab States of the Gulf (still colloquially referred to as the Gulf Cooperation Council or GCC) receive free medical treatment in public hospitals in Oman.
-Employers must pay a contribution to social security for Omani employees and this goes towards public facilities.
+Employers must pay a contribution to social security for Omani employees, and this goes towards public facilities.

 Expats are expected to pay, though rates may be subsidised.
 Occasionally, expats are only permitted to use public hospitals in the case of an emergency or where diagnosis or treatment of their ailment is not immediately available in the private sector.

-Foreign nationals working in the government sector and their dependants may also receive free medical care in public hospitals.
+Foreign nationals working in the government sector and their dependents may also receive free medical care in public hospitals.
 The most respected public hospitals in Oman include the Royal Hospital of Oman and the Sultan Qaboos University Hospital, both in Muscat.

 Private healthcare in Oman